toggledbits/Sonos-Vera/README.md

 7. After Luup finishes reloading, [hard-refresh your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/).
 This is a vital step that cannot be skipped!
 8. You can then go into the "Settings" tab of the Sonos device and use discovery to find your first Sonos media player.
 9. Repeat steps 5-8 for each additional zone player.

+### Installation using AltAppStore

+Once published to the AltAppStore, you'll be able to install this plugin on Vera or openLuup from the AltAppStore in the usual way.
+Working on it...

+openLuup users, please note that additional configuration is required to use TTS.
+Please see "Special TTS Configuration for openLuup" below.

 ## State Variables